aws-samples/dynamic-ec2-budget-control/README.md

 # Dynamic EC2 budget control

-**Trademark notices:**
-Altair®, PBS® and OpenPBS® are trademarks or registered trademarks of Altair Engineering.
-Slurm® and SchedMD® are registered trademarks of SchedMD LLC.
-IBM® Platform® LSF® are trademarks or registered trademarks of International Business Machines Corporation in the United States and other countries.

 # Summary

-HPC customers might want to add a dynamic control of their business units (BU) EC2 compute budgets.
-A service like [AWS Budgets](https://aws.amazon.com/aws-cost-management/aws-budgets/) might be too coarse-grained, i.e. not have the necessary insights to track usage and costs details up to each single HPC job, lack flexibility or prompt adaptation to the cluster load.

-The solution presented aims to have a **dynamic EC2 cores allocation limit for each business unit** (BU), automatically adapted according to a past time frame (e.g. one week) spending.
+The solution presented in this post aims to enable a **dynamic EC2 cores allocation limit for each business unit** (BU), automatically adapted according to a past time frame (e.g. one week) spending, that can be adapted anytime according to workload spikes or priorities.

 **EC2 cores allocation limit is enforced in the HPC workload scheduler itself, with the use of its dynamic resources.** HPC **jobs breaking the limit will be kept in queue/pending** status until more cores are released by completed, older jobs.
-Pending reason is also provided by the scheduler, so both business or job owners are aware of the situation.
+With this approach, a related job pending reason is also provided to both business or job owners, making them aware of their spending implications.

 **Focus is on real EC2 cores** instead of vCPUs, because most HPC applications run better with hyperthreading disabled.
-HPC users are more familiar with the core concept too.
+HPC users are more familiar with the core/CPU concept too.

 # Overview of the solution